renatoathaydes/Grasmin/README.md

 Grasmin allows you to write [Jasmin](http://jasmin.sourceforge.net/) code (which is basically JVM assembly bytecode instructions) directly on your Groovy files by annotating methods with the `@JasminCode` annotation.

-This annotation is a Groovy AST Transformation, which allows manipulation of classes during the compilation process.
+This annotation is a Groovy AST Transformation, which allows manipulation of source code during the compilation process.

 For example, you could write `Hello World` as follows: